 Management is a broader field that covers talent, projects, processes, products, broader initiatives, leadership, time management, and strategy implementation.

 In addition to the C-suite, growing companies implement additional management tiers as “middle-level management” – from directors to senior managers to team leaders or supervisors.

 To maximize efficiency and reduce the margin of error, teams operate with project or task management systems internally, providing enough insights to supervisors through a number of KPIs.
-Some of these KPIs are complex and require additional tooling like business intelligence tools.
+Some of these KPIs are complex and require additional tooling, like business intelligence tools.

-Sales departments team up with marketing for best efficiency, which naturally leads to using tools that both departments can use to share data and insights.
+Sales departments team up with marketing for the best efficiency, which naturally leads to using tools that both departments can use to share data and insights.